collective/collective.behavior.banner/README.rst

 Installation
 ============

-To install `collective.behavior.teaser` you simply add ``collective.behavior.teaser`` to the list of eggs in your buildout, run buildout and restart Plone.
+To install `collective.behavior.banner` you simply add ``collective.behavior.banner`` to the list of eggs in your buildout, run buildout and restart Plone.
-Then, install `collective.behavior.teaser` using the Add-ons control panel.
+Then, install `collective.behavior.banner` using the Add-ons control panel.

 Configuration